User-Defined Functions

 • Precompiled UDF - Define and compile the UDF in Snowflake.
 For more information, see the Snowflake documentation.

-You can use precompiled UDFs in SQL queries and expressions as long as the UDFs are compiled and available in your Snowflake account.
+You can use precompiled UDFs in SQL queries and SQL expressions as long as the UDFs are compiled and available in your Snowflake account.

 • Inline UDF - Define a permanent or temporary UDF in pipeline properties.
 Transformer for Snowflake compiles the UDF when you run the pipeline.